 CAN THE SCOUTMASTER RETEST THE SCOUT ON REQUIREMENTS?
 No (nor may the board of review).

 IF A SCOUT SETS A GOAL DURING A SCOUTMASTER CONFERENCE, DOES HE HAVE TO ACHIEVE IT?
-No. However, it makes sense to follow up with him later and to provide encouragement.
+No. However, it makes sense to follow up with him or her later and to provide encouragement.
 Some Scoutmasters take notes after each conference and review them before meeting with a Scout again.

 DOES THE SCOUTMASTER CONFERENCE HAVE TO BE THE LAST REQUIREMENT COMPLETED FOR A RANK?
 No. While it can make sense to hold a conference after other requirements for a rank have been met, the conference doesn’t have to be the last step before the board of review.